 Factors That Affect Your Credit Score

-This is the most influential factor in determining your capacity for repayment.
+This affects credit score big time.
+It is the most influential factor in determining your capacity for repayment.
 It includes all records of payment transactions for previous revolving loans like credit cards and instalment loans like mortgages.

 The payment history is the most important factor in credit score calculation, comprising 35 per cent of the total credit score in the FICO Scoring System and 32 per cent in the VantageScore Model.